Physics and geometry of knots-quivers correspondence: Introduction

-We argue that $T[L_K]$ admits a~dual description $T[Q_K]$ which is an~Abelian Chern-Simons-matter theory with a~$U(1)$ gauge group and a~single fundamental chiral for each node of $Q_K$.
+We introduce a novel dual description of $T[L_K]$, as an~Abelian Chern-Simons-matter theory $T[Q_K]$, which features a~$U(1)$ gauge group and a~single fundamental chiral for each node of $Q_K$.
 Interactions between the~sectors corresponding to single nodes are governed by Chern-Simons couplings (encoded in the~quiver arrows) and Fayet-Ilioupoulos (FI) couplings.
 Recall that the~FI couplings may also be viewed as mixed Chern-Simons terms between the~gauge $U(1)$ factors and their dual topological symmetries.
 Global symmetries of $T[Q_{K}]$ include rotations of the~base $\IC \IP^1$ of $X$, as well as rotations of $\IR^2\times\IR^2 \simeq \IR^4$ twisted by a~$U(1)_R$ action on $X$.
-Fugacities of these symmetries are often denoted by $(a,q,t)$ in the~context of knot polynomials \cite{DGR0505,Fuji:2012nx}.
-In this context, the~FI couplings give the~change of variables $x_i \sim a^{a_i} q^{q_i-t_i} t^{t_i}$, where $x_{i}$ is the~variable associated to the~$i^{\rm th}$ quiver node in $T[Q_{K}]$, that identifies the~Poincar\'e generating series of quiver representation varieties of with the~series of symmetric-colored superpolynomials.
+Fugacities of these symmetries are often denoted by $(a,q,t)$ in the~context of knot polynomials \cite{Fuji:2012nx,DGR0505}.
+In this context, the~FI couplings give the~change of variables $x_i \sim a^{a_i} q^{q_i-t_i} t^{t_i}$, where $x_{i}$ is the~variable associated to the~$i^{\rm th}$ quiver node in $T[Q_{K}]$, that identifies the~Poincar\'e generating series of quiver representation varieties of the~series of symmetric-colored superpolynomials.
 Here the~HOMFLY-PT polynomial is recovered by specializing to $t=-1$.
 In other words, FI couplings encode the~relation between global and topological symmetries of $T[Q_K]$.